hps/heartland-wordpress-plugin/readme.txt

 2. productid="value" (this is required for non-donation)
 3. productname="value"
 4. buttontext="value"
+5. requirebilling="value"
-5. requireshipping="value"
+6. requireshipping="value"
-6. productimage="value" (default is a picture of a gift box)
+7. productimage="value" (default is a picture of a gift box)